Leftium/userfront-svelte/docs/index.md

 Whenever a user is not logged in but tries to visit `/dashboard`, we can redirect them to the login screen.

-SvelteKit has both server-side and client-side routing, so we need to redirect in both.
+SvelteKit has both server-side and client-side routing, so we need to redirect in both cases.

-`parseUserfrontCookies()` is a helper function that parses/decodes Userfront cookies on both the server and client.
+`userfrontCookieToTokens()` and `verifyToken()` are helper function that parse/decode Userfront cookies on both the server and client.

 ### Server-side guard/redirection